 The Sun-Times looked at the fine print only for insurance plans that existed in 2014 and would again be offered in 2015.
 Among the factors looked at for individuals and families were: medical deductible; co-payments for visits to a primary care doctor; cost for emergency room visits; and expenses for generic drugs and specialty drugs.

 Consumers may qualify for additional help to lower their out-of-pocket costs depending on their income and the plan they are enrolled in.

 Not all changes were bad for consumers.
 Some plans decreased the amount required to pay for a specialist or a primary care doctor.

 Blue PPO Silver 004, for instance, won’t see a change in maximum out-of-pocket, medical deductible or many other areas.
-And the plan will also see a decrease of charges for going to a primary care physician as well as a specialist doctor.
+And the plan will also see a decrease of charges for going to a primary care physician and specialists.

-Most plans did not see a change in drug deductibles, co-payments for primary care physician or emergency room standard.
+Most plans did not see a change in drug deductibles, co-payments for primary care physicians or emergency room.